wamp-proto/wamp-proto/spec/basic.md

 *Routers*, i.e. *Peers* of the roles *Brokers* and *Dealers* are responsible for **generic call and event routing** and do not run application code.

-This allows to transparently switch *Broker* and *Dealer* implementations without affecting the application and to distribute and deploy application components flexibly:
+This allows to transparently exchange *Broker* and *Dealer* implementations without affecting the application and to distribute and deploy application components flexibly:

 ![WAMP Client-Server Architecture](figure/appcode.png "Application Code")